TongHan96/GAME/readme.md

 The encoder is crucial for aligning institutions and preparing embeddings for the decoder.
 It comprises three main steps:

 1. **Aligning Institutions with PPMI Embedding**:
-   - Utilizes Positive Pointwise Mutual Information (PPMI) embeddings, denoted as \(X_i, i \in INSTs\), to align different institutions.
-After applying the institutional graph attention network, we obtain \(Y_i, i \in INSTs\), and then we can establish a common representation \(Y\) that captures co-occurrence probabilities.
+   - Utilizes Positive Pointwise Mutual Information (PPMI) embeddings, denoted as $X_i, i \in INSTs$, to align different institutions.
+After applying the institutional graph attention network, we obtain $Y_i, i \in INSTs$, and then we can establish a common representation $Y$ that captures co-occurrence probabilities.
 This step is essential for identifying similarities and relationships across institutions.

 2. **Generating Main Embedding**:
    - Main embeddings are generated using edges and a loss function, where edges denote connections based on similarity and relatedness between entities.
-The initial input embedding is the concatenation of SAPBERT embedding \(Z\) and the institutional aligned embedding \(Y\) obtained in the first step.
-With a default configuration of \(rmax=256\), indicating a 256-dimensional embedding, \(\tilde{Y}_{main}\), a multi-similarity loss function optimizes the embeddings.
+The initial input embedding is the concatenation of SAPBERT embedding $Z$ and the institutional aligned embedding $Y$ obtained in the first step.
+With a default configuration of $rmax=256$, indicating a 256-dimensional embedding, $\tilde{Y}_{main}$, a multi-similarity loss function optimizes the embeddings.
 This dimensionality is adequate for positioning similar entities closely in the embedding space.

 3. **Creating Relatedness Tails Embedding**:
-   - This step involves generating relatedness tails embeddings \(\tilde{Y}_{rel}\) using relatedness edges, then concatenating them with the main embedding to form the final embedding (\(out_dim=768\)), \(\tilde{Y}\).
+   - This step involves generating relatedness tails embeddings $\tilde{Y}_{rel}$ using relatedness edges, then concatenating them with the main embedding to form the final embedding ($out_dim=768$), $\tilde{Y}$.
 The main embedding efficiently handles similarity tasks, whereas the final embedding addresses more complex relatedness tasks.

 ### Decoder Component

-Following the encoder, the decoder processes the shared encoder layer embedding to produce institution-specific embeddings, \(\tilde{Y}_i, i \in INSTs\), tailoring the output to particular institutional tasks.
+Following the encoder, the decoder processes the shared encoder layer embedding to produce institution-specific embeddings, $\tilde{Y}_i, i \in INSTs$, tailoring the output to particular institutional tasks.
 The decoder's functionality is adapted to the specific objectives of the system, ensuring that institutional embeddings are generated as required.

 ### Implementing the Process